kolonialno/python-coding-workshop/README.md

-# Welcome to Oda's coding workshop.
+# Welcome to the Python coding workshop :woman_technologist: :rocket: